California virus hospitalizations could surge in next month

 The increases include the rate of cases per capita, hospital emergency department visits for COVID-19 and new hospitalizations for confirmed or suspected cases, California Secretary of Health and Human Services Dr. Mark Ghaly said.

-Ghaly said the trends appear to be attributable to gathering and activities around the Labor Day holiday.
-Other factors could include recent reopening of businesses and massive wildfires that forced evacuations and millions to change their routines because of unhealthy air.
+The trends appear to be attributable to gatherings and activities around the Labor Day holiday, Ghaly said.
+Other factors could include the recent reopening of businesses and massive wildfires that forced evacuations and millions to change their routines because of unhealthy air.

 A troubling short-term forecast sees an 89% increase in COVID-19-related hospitalizations from the current 2,578 — the lowest figure since early April — to just under 5,000 by Oct.
 25, Ghaly said.
 An added concern is the upcoming flu season.